zuazo-forks/miah-cookbooks-collectd/README.md

 * collectd.plugin_dir - Base folder to find plugins.
 * collectd.types_db - Array of files to read graph type information from.
 * collectd.interval - Time period in seconds to wait between data reads.

-* collectd.collectd_web.path - Location to install collectd_web to.
-Defaults to /srv/collectd_web.
-* collectd.collectd_web.hostname - Server name to use for collectd_web Apache site.

 # USAGE #